top of page

 Our programs help prepare young people for the real world by showing them how to generate wealth and effectively manage it, how to create jobs which make their communities more robust, and how to apply entrepreneurial thinking to the workplace.
 Students put these lessons into action and learn the value of contributing to their communities.

-Listed below are some of our most popular, high-impact JA programs that we run across our JA Asia Pacific network.
+Listed below are some of our most popular, high-impact international JA programs that we run across the JA Asia Pacific network.

 JA Our Community uses posters and games to offer practical information about businesses and the many jobs those businesses offer in a community.
 Students explore production methods through a simulation game, and they learn about taxes, decision making, and how money flows in an economy.